chrisprice/lunar-grid-guardian/.github/instructions/codestyle.instructions.md

 * Do not add narrative comments to the code.
 The code should be self-explanatory.
 * Use meaningful variable names rather than shortened or cryptic names.
+* Remove code rather than commenting it out.